 Limits on damages recoverable against a public entity

-The New Jersey Tort Claims Act limits damages in a few key ways.
+The New Jersey Tort Claims Act limits damages in important ways.
 In order to recover pain and suffering damages you must have a permanent loss of a bodily function, permanent disfigurement or dismemberment that significantly impacts your life as well as medical treatment expenses in excess of $3,600.
 If your case does not meet these requirements, you can still seek damages for economic losses like medical bills and property damage, but you cannot seek damages for pain and suffering.
 In addition, you are not permitted to receive any duplicate damages.
 For example, if you incurred medical bills that were paid by your private health insurance, you may not claim them as damages in your case against a public entity.
 There are no limits to recovering pain and suffering damages under the Federal Tort Claims Act.

 The importance of notifying a public entity of your potential claim